brendancooper/otel-ebpf-syscallmon/README.md

 Notes
 - The user program contains a small syscall name map for common syscalls.
 You can extend `syscall_name()` with additional names or integrate a full syscall table.
 - If bpftool is not available, generate the skeleton header manually or use libbpf's build system.

+- By default the user-space monitor writes its own PID into a BPF map so the eBPF program ignores events from the monitor process (prevents the program from monitoring itself).
+To disable this behavior remove or skip populating the `monitor_pid_map` in `user_monitor.c`.

+- Command filtering implementation details: the eBPF side keeps a hash map of allowed `comm` strings (up to 64 entries).
+A second array map holds a single enable flag.
+If filtering is enabled and a task's `comm` is not present, the event is skipped early.
+This minimizes per-event overhead when no filtering is requested (just a single flag check).